Design Factory

-Design Factory (DF) or Aalto Design Factory (ADF) is one of the three factories of Aalto University.
+Design Factory (DF) or Aalto Design Factory (ADF) is an experimental learning and co-creation community for education, research and application of product design and development located in Aalto University, Espoo.
 The stated purpose of the Design Factory is to be a constantly developing environment for learning, teaching, research and industry co-operation related to product development and design.

-The director of Design Factory is professor Kalevi Ekman.
+The director of Design Factory is professor Tua Björklund.

-The current company partners of DF are Nokia (supporting partner), Kone (project sponsor), Aito, Bravo Media, Powerkiss, Seos Design, Uploud Audio, and Veturi Growth Partners.
-Also, some non-profit organizations have their premises on Design Factory.
-There are also research projects going on at DF.

-Design Factory is physically located in Otaniemi, specifically in Betonimiehenkuja 5, Espoo.
+Design Factory is physically located in Otaniemi, specifically in Puumiehenkuja 5, Espoo, where it moved from its original location Betonimiehenkuja 5C, in spring 2023.

+Aalto Design Factory is the first Design Factory established.
+Later, the Design Factory concept has spread to every continent, and there are currently 39 Design Factories in total.
+The Design Factory Global Network is responsible for networking and liaising between the different Design Factories.
+The members of the Design Factory Global Network share the same philosophy and principles and provide a DF environment for their local community.
+The aim is to be a pioneer in international university collaboration across academic boundaries.

+Finland's second Design Factory, HAMK Design Factory, was established in autumn 2019 and its premises are located in HAMK campus, Hämeenlinna.

 History

 Design Factory was opened in September 2008 and the opening ceremony was held on October 3, 2008.
 During Fall 2008 and spring 2009, the Product Development Project (PDP) took place in the factory.

-The building

-The building itself is an old wood processing technology building, which has been redecorated.
-Six bigger places: the stage, the studio, lobby, engine room, puuhamaa, and cafe constitute the main spaces of Design Factory.